jsummers/imageworsener/readme.txt

    Set the encoding used for text output (informational and error messages).
    This is usually unnecessary, because IW can usually figure out what encoding to use.
-However, it may be useful if you're capturing or redirecting the output, or using a nonstandard terminal program such as mintty.
+However, it may be useful if you're capturing or redirecting the output, or using a nonstandard terminal program.
-   This is for output only, and does not affect how command-line parameters are interpreted.

    Encoding names:
     "ascii": US-ASCII